jacwah/globaltschema.se/README.md

 # Jacobs schema

+## Install development tools

+- First make sure you have `npm` installed.
+- Run `npm install`.
+- Then run `npm install -g grunt`.

-## Build & development
+## Build and develop

-- Run `grunt` to test and build.
+- Run `grunt` to test and build to dist/ directory.
-- Run `grunt serve` to host a local instance.
+- Run `grunt serve` to host a local instance at localhost:9000.
-- Run `npm test` to continually run unit tests.
+- Run `grunt test --watch` to continually run unit tests.